6 Tips to Develop a Growth Mindset

 6. One New Thing Everyday

-Sometimes it’s hard for a child to find something they really enjoy, by committing to trying one new thing every day, this opens so many opportunities.
+Sometimes, children struggle to find something they truly enjoy.
+By committing to trying something new each day, they open themselves up to a world of possibilities.
 Exposing your child to a range of hobbies gives them the best chance of discovering something they love.
-Further, they will quickly develop a personal growth mindset where they see challenges rather than problems, and are unafraid to try new things.
+Furthermore, they will quickly develop a growth mindset, seeing challenges rather than problems and feeling unafraid to try new things.